Policy Brief

 The Roadmap made a number of further references to the Fund –

-- Excess revenue from VED increases will be deposited in the Fund.
+- Excess revenue from Vehicle Emissions duty increases will be deposited in the Fund.

 - The Environment Minister has policy responsibility for administering the fund.